Hiring a ghostwriter can save you money and can most certainly save you time.

 If you hire an experienced ghostwriter, the edits that they need will be smaller because they are a great writer.
 (At least, that is the theory.…) Often, and it’s the case with me and my company, www.theghostwritingagency.com, that each writer works with their own editor.
 If you want to just find an editor (or even a ghostwriter) freelance, check out sites like Upwork.

 I’ve been working with Deborah for so long that she knows what I usually do wrong.
 She knows my style.
 She’s also worked with one of my other writers, Emma, enough to know before she starts that she’s going to have to watch out for UK slang.

 Saving money on your manuscript

-The client that we are working on right now, is a perfect example of the cost of editing vs. the cost of the whole package.
+The client we are working with right now is a perfect example of the cost of editing vs. the cost of the whole package.

 He’s got great ideas.
 He’s willing to listen to our writing advice.
 He’s brilliant.
 He’s got a good platform.
 But he’s a terrible writer.
 Dry, convoluted.
 He just doesn’t have the flair.
 He also struggles with literary organization.

 The budget for his book started out at $1600 for his 40,000-word non-fiction book about edible botany in sub-arctic climates.